 This is not a sexy word or a fun idea, but it’s critical.
 Your billboard needs to have the same voice as your website, which needs to have the same voice as your Twitter account.
 Why?
 Consistency in your brand inspires confidence.
 It sends a signal to all your customers and your potential customers that you’re a detailed business.
 It shows discipline.
 That’s why when I wrote for the Home Depot we were incredibly serious about the shade of orange we used.
 The fonts weren’t accidental.
 The way we talked about saving you money was not varied.
 We strove for consistency.
 Do you need a detailed brand bible that outlines every possible execution of your brand?
 Maybe not, but regardless of how small or large your business is, you need to aim for consistency.

 Most branding campaigns fail because businesses give up on them before they’ve even had a chance to succeed.
 We live in such an instant culture that we expect our branding efforts to deliver overnight success.
-We want our ads to go viral and the minute they don’t, we get discouraged and shift directions.
+We want our ads to go viral, and the minute they don’t, we get discouraged and shift directions.
 The truth is that great branding takes great time.
 If you launch five different ideas in five different directions in a single month, customers get confused.
 That’s why when I wrote for Bose, we were committed to the long-term messaging of our products.
 Rome wasn’t built in a day, and neither is a brand.
 You have to stay committed.
-Fortunately, tools like Infusionsoft make it easy to launch and commit to a campaign with multiple touch points.